bigskysoftware/grugbrain.dev/index.md

 this collection of thoughts on software development gathered by grug brain developer

-grug brain developer not very smart, but grug brain developer program many long year and learn some things although mostly still confused
+grug brain developer not so smart, but grug brain developer program many long year and learn some things although mostly still confused

 grug brain developer try collect learns into small, easily digestible and funny page, not only for you, the young grug, but also for him